Official: 6 dead as large tornado roars through central Iowa

 DES MOINES, Iowa (AP) — Six people were killed Saturday when a tornado swept through central Iowa, damaging buildings and knocking down trees and power lines, authorities said.

-Emergency management officials in Madison County said six people died and four were injured when the tornado touch down in the area southwest of Des Moines at about 4:30 p.m.
+Emergency management officials in Madison County said four were injured in addition to those killed when the tornado touched down in the area southwest of Des Moines at about 4:30 p.m.
 Among those killed were children and adults.

 Madison County Emergency Management Director Diogenes Ayala said 25 to 30 homes were badly damaged by the tornado.